-In line with the Group's three-line defence mechanism, each of the business units has primary responsibility for managing the credit relationships with customers, and hence is responsible for the quality and performance of their credit portfolio.
+In line with the Group's three line defense mechanism, each of the business units has primary responsibility for managing the credit relationships with customers, hence, responsible for the quality and performance of their credit portfolio.
 Risk Management Division however continues to provide oversight for the entire credit portfolio and all credit relationships whilst ensuring that the businesses operate within the approved framework and policies.
 The Risk Management Division is also assisted in this role by Internal Control, which does a regular post disbursement check to ensure that credits booked comply with the approved policies and that they continue to operate within approved conditions and guidelines.
-The Internal Audit function provides independent assurance for the entire credit process of the Group.
+The internal audit function provides independent assurance for the entire credit process of the Group.